 Employees are all persons with a formal job attachment irrespective of whether or not they actually worked in the reference week.
 The formal job attachment refers to, first of all, an employment contract, then a contract for work and contract on works and, as the case may be, other contractual relations outside the domain of the labour law.
 According to the ILO, the category of employees also embraces members of the armed forces (regular professionals, and before 2005 also temporary conscripts serving compulsory military service).
+Since 2012 members of producer cooperatives have not been measured separately in the survey but they have been included among the employees.
+This step was retroactively reflected in time series.
 The self-employed with employees (employers) and without employees (own-account workers) are persons employed in their own enterprises.
 Family workers, irrespective of hours they worked in the reference week, are also considered as the employed in their own enterprises.